VA » Health Care » Public Health » Military Exposures » Gulf War Veterans' Illnesses » Diagnosis and Treatment of Gulf War Veterans’ Illnesses

 - Health and Medicine Division (HMD) Reports

 Reviews of research on health effects of Gulf War service, and VA responses to the reports.
-HMD (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine released Gulf War and Health: Treatment for Chronic Multisymptom Illness in January 2013.
+HMD (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine released Gulf War and Health: Volume 10: Update of Health Effects of Serving in the Gulf War on February 11, 2016

 Download free viewer and reader software to view PDF, video and other file formats.